 Steroids comprise a large group of fat-soluble substances derived from cholesterol molecules.
-Their basic structure comprises seventeen carbon atoms, arranged in four rings connected to each other.
+Their basic structure comprises seventeen carbon atoms, arranged in four rings connected to each other1.
 They are widely distributed in living organisms (e.g. sex hormones and vitamin D).
 The gonads and the adrenal cortex naturally synthesize steroid sex hormones by actualizing several anabolic and androgenic functions (metabolic control and the development of sexual characteristics) in the body.
-These hormones can also be produced synthetically for medical-therapeutic purposes1, 2, 3.
+These hormones can also be produced synthetically for medical-therapeutic purposes^{1, 2, 3.} hypogonadism.

-Anabolic steroids, also known as anabolic-androgenic steroids (AASs), are synthetic drugs that have a chemical structure analogous to steroids produced by the body .
-These steroidal androgens mimic the effects of testosterone by altering functions related to metabolic control and the development of sexual characteristics , .
-Legally, AASs are employed for specific medical conditions, such as hypogonadism.
 Illegitimately, they are primarily used to improve aesthetics, increase muscle mass increase performance and endurance, and reduce recovery time between workouts.
-However, many users can underestimate the health risks associated with the abusive use of these medications.
+However, many users can underestimate the health risks associated with the abusive use of these medications^{2, 4}.

+Anabolic steroids, also known as anabolic-androgenic steroids (AASs), are synthetic drugs that have a chemical structure analogous to steroids produced by the body 3.
+These steroidal androgens mimic the effects of testosterone by altering functions related to metabolic control and the development of sexual characteristics 2, 3.
+Legally, AASs are employed for specific medical conditions, such as

-Currently, exploitation of anabolic steroids is a worldwide problem and involves millions of individuals, mostly young men.
-The primary objectives of these individuals are stimulation of muscular hypertrophy and enhancement of athletic performance, ensuring greater resistance, physical strength, allied with improved self-confidence and body fat reduction.
-It is estimated that 43% of cases of hypogonadism in young men are related to previous abuse of AASs .
-Moreover, the misuse of AASs is globally documented among 18.4% of recreational athletes and 6.4% of men.
+Currently, exploitation of anabolic steroids is a worldwide problem and involves millions of individuals, mostly young men^{4, 5}.
+The primary objectives of these individuals are stimulation of muscular hypertrophy and enhancement of athletic performance, ensuring greater resistance, physical strength, allied with improved self-confidence and body fat reduction^{1, 4}.
+It is estimated that 43% of cases of hypogonadism in young men are related to previous abuse of AASs 6.
+Moreover, the misuse of AASs is globally documented among 18.4% of recreational athletes and 6.4% of men7.

-Data from current literature show that anabolic steroid abuse is associated with increased morbidity and mortality, given that a third of AASs consumers develop disadvantageous effects from abusive use .
-In the medical and scientific community, the deliberation on the side effects from AASs is still inadequate.
+Data from current literature show that anabolic steroid abuse is associated with increased morbidity and mortality^{9,10}, given that a third of AASs consumers develop disadvantageous effects from abusive use ^{11,12}.
+In the medical and scientific community, the deliberation on the side effects from AASs is still inadequate10.
 Accordingly, further studies are essential to specify their instability and whether the collateral developments are linked to a particular mode of use.
-Thereby, preventive and control measures could be established, to regulate such inimical reactions, as well as seek adequate measures to limit the perversion of these substances.
+Thereby, preventive and control measures could be established, to regulate such inimical reactions, as well as seek adequate measures to limit the perversion of these substances^{10,11}.